cjp256/azure-vm-utils/doc/azure-ephemeral-disk-setup.md

 * Tries to mount using systemd (`systemctl start <mount.unit>`)
 * Falls back to direct `mount` call if mount unit fails to start

-For non-persitent mounts, a `mount` call is used.
+For non-persistent mounts, a `mount` call is used.

 # SAFETY AND VALIDATION